talhatallat/talhatallat/Python Programming/README.md

  * learned to write explanatory comments to make your code easier for you and others to read.

 ### Chapter 3 - LISTS

+* learned what lists are and how to work with the individual items in a list.
+* learned how to define a list and how to add and remove elements.
+* learned to sort lists permanently and temporarily for display purposes.
+* learned how to find the length of a list and how to avoid index errors when working with lists.

+### Chapter 4 - WORKING WITH LISTS